Miami Green Card Lawyer

 What is the fastest way to get a green card?

 - A green card creates a pathway for immigrants to become U.S. citizens.
 One of the quickest ways to get a green card is if a family relative of a U.S. citizen petitions you.
-There are guidelines and eligibility factors, so it is important that you are consulted by an a knowledgeable immigration attorney like Juliana G. Lamardo.
+There are guidelines and eligibility factors, so it is important that you are consulted by an a knowledgeable immigration lawyer like Juliana G. Lamardo.

 What is the difference between a green card and permanent residency?

 - A permanent resident is someone who has been granted the right to live in the United States indefinitely.
-Permanent residents are given a “green card,” which is a photo ID card that proves their status as a permanent residence.
+Permanent residents are given a “green card,” which is a photo ID card that proves their status as a permanent resident.